How to identify as a care leaver

 NTU offers accommodation in halls of residence over vacation periods, so that you can remain living in your halls over summer.

-Also, you can return to halls in your second and final years if you wish.
+You can also return to halls in your second and final years if you wish.

 If you are struggling to find the cash for your NTU accommodation deposit, we can cover the cost until your student loan has come through.